starbeamjs/starbeam/packages/universal/debug/src/description/README.md

+> This document is outdaated but reflects some early thinking about the
+> description architecture.
+It's still useful as a way to drive future design
+> work, and should be updated as the design evolves.

 # The Description Architecture

 The goal of the description architecture is to provide a way to describe reactive operations in a way that is both human readable and easy to use in a debug tool.